- Home

 The customer journey consists of multiple touchpoints and key interactions each customer or prospect has with a company—including messaging, employees, processes, products or services.
 Single or multiple interactions can be considered a customer journey and are part of a holistic customer experience lifecycle.

-Customer journey management is the practice of using behavioural trends and technology to influence and optimise the customer journey.
+Customer journey management is the practice of using behavioral trends and technology to influence and optimise the customer experience (CX).
+Customer journey management aims to minimise the customer effort across all channels and touchpoints, ensuring a seamless experience every time a customer interacts with your company.

-Customer journey optimisation is the process of connecting & mapping customer interactions, across multiple touchpoints, in order to positively influence CX.
+Customer journey optimisation is the process of connecting and mapping customer interactions, across multiple touchpoints, in order to direct or influence the end-to-end experience.

 Strategies and practices aimed at building long-term relationships with customers, encouraging repeat business and fostering a positive connection between the brand and its customers.